defenseunicorns/uds-cli/docs/overrides.md

 Variables can be of either type `raw` or `file`.
 The type will default to raw if not set explicitly.

 > [!WARNING]
-> If a variable is set to accept a file as it's value, but is missing the `file` type, then the file will not be processed.
+> If a variable is set to accept a file as its value, but is missing the `file` type, then the file will not be processed.

 ```yaml
 kind: UDSBundle